UnbendableStraw/homepod-restore/README.md

 # How to restore the first generation A1639 Apple HomePod!

 > [!CAUTION]
-HomePods manually restored via USB with 18.1 appear to have a chance of being re-bricked when factory reset.
+HomePods restored via USB with 18.1 appear to have a chance of being re-bricked when set-up and factory reset with certain Apple IDs.
 We are looking into this.
-I do not recommend anyone try a USB restore unless your HomePod is already bricked!
+Do not try a USB restore unless your HomePod is already bricked!

 ## Disclaimer